 I have often been torn about the posts that I write, but never so much as with this one.
 I pray that I have balanced the issue correctly.

-tragic plight of the Cohen family in Houston.
+Many of you have doubtless heard about the tragic plight of the Cohen family in Houston.
 Their six-year-old son, Raphael Elisha, has a brain tumor, and the doctors have said that there is nothing more that they can do for him.
 It's impossible to imagine how painful this must be.
 The worst experience of my life was seeing my father die horribly from cancer - I cannot even begin to grasp how terrible it would be to see one's child in the grip of this disease.

 In this situation, there is a particular wrinkle that relates to the wider public.
 Lacking other options, the Cohen family has decided to pursue a controversial form of treatment called Antineoplaston Therapy at the Burzyinski clinic.
 But the FDA does not endorse this treatment.
 People are therefore being asked to sign a petition for the FDA to approve a "compassionate use exemption" and to contribute towards the expensive treatment (UPDATE: The money is not only for experimental treatments, but also to pay past medical bills and to support the family, since the parents have been unable to work).
 It's on the front page of HaModia and in numerous Jewish websites.

 Some people asked me to spread word to sign the petition and pledge funds.
 Others asked me to spread word that the Burzyinski clinic is marketing snake oil.